Ravenbrook/mps/procedure/review.rst

 For example, they're the developer who submitted a pull request and needs to fix it up before it can be merged.

-_`.role.qal`: The *quality assurance leader* edits process to prevent future occurences of defects found by review.
-[This comes from mminfo:book.gilb93.proc.quality.
-In the MM Group, developers were expected to edit process as well.
-If possible we'd like the editor to do this, so that they are involved and committed to process improvement and defect prevention.
-But in the public FOSS MPS we might not be able to require a submitting developer to do that, so we should separate the role.
-But "quality assurance leader" isn't a great name; what about "improver" from "process improvement"?
-RB 2023-01-23]
+_`.role.improver`: The *process improver* takes action to prevent future occurences of defects found by review.
+This should be the same person as `.role.editor`_ so that they maintain a good understanding of (and commitment to) process improvement and defect prevention, but this isn't always possible, e.g. when `.role.author`_ is an outside contributor.

 _`.role.scribe`: The scribe is the person who records information (not just issues) during review meetings.
 They are usually the same person